rhymeas/TravelBlogr/UX_IMPROVEMENTS_SUMMARY.md

 - ✅ Can browse as guest, sign in when ready
 - ✅ No context loss
 - ✅ Better conversion (easier to sign in)
-- ✅ Modern UX pattern (like Airbnb, Pinterest)
+- ✅ Modern UX pattern (like sleek, Pinterest)

 ---